2020 NHL Draft

 |2019-20||Salavat Ufa (KHL)||11||0||1||1||-2||2||0.09|

 Amirov excels in both areas of special teams.
 He wears multiple hats on the power play that includes net-front presence, slot presence, and controlling the possession from either the wall or behind the net.
-This versatility in conjunction with his sharp instincts and decision making combine to force opponents into bad choices, as he immediately draws their attention away from trouble spots, only for Amirov to exploit openings with a hard pass or a rifle shot from either circle.
+This versatility in conjunction with his sharp instincts and decision-making combine to force opponents into bad choices, as he immediately draws their attention away from trouble spots, only for Amirov to exploit openings with a hard pass or an massive howitzer blast from either circle.
 He has soft hands to handle tough passes, and his skate-to-stick transition is among the best you’ll see from a pre-draft teenager.
-This allows him to quickly transition into shooting position, although he can fool pressing forwards or defensemen with pump fakes or slap passes.
+This allows him to quickly transition into shooting position and fool pressing opponents with pump fakes or slap passes.

 Two of the more noticeable aspects of Amirov’s game are his puck control and board play in all three zones.
 He is extremely elusive in tight spaces and will use multiple pivots or cut-backs with confidence to keep possession alive, specifically during the cycle.
-He enters the offensive zone with his head up and consistently identifies and connects with the best option once time and space is achieved.
+He enters the offensive zone with his head up and consistently identifies and connects with the best option once time and space are achieved.
 If trapped inside his own end, Amirov will make subtle stick plays to win possession before trapping overcommitted point men with a nifty bank or lob pass.
 Amirov is quite the thief, and you can count on him to loot unassuming opponents several times a game.

 #U18: Jack Hughes gets outworked by the smaller Dmitri Sheshin (Ranked No. 57), who centers it to 2020 draft prospect Rodion Amirov for the SHG..